The E39 M5 Is So Good It Transcends Space and Time

 The 4.9-liter V8 Is The Heart and Soul of the M5

-The M5 was the fastest sedan when it was new because of the 4.9-liter V8 engine that produced 394 horsepower and 369 lb-ft of torque.
+This generation M5 was the fastest sedan when it was new thanks to the 4.9-liter V8 engine that produced 394 horsepower and 369 lb-ft of torque.
 To the Bimmer Nerds, that engine code is known as the S62.
-An engine only found in the e39 M5 and BMW Z8, although it does share the same block as the M62 engine (built from 1994-2005).
-It is a high revving, silky smooth, torquey V8 that is unlike any other engine that I have driven.
-The S62 engine uses 10w-60 oil, which looks like honey and is not cheap to replace – but luckily doesn’t burn oil like a Mazda RX-8.
+This engine was only available in the E39 M5 and BMW Z8, although it does share the same block as the M62 engine (produced from 1994-2005).
+The S62 is a high revving, silky smooth, torquey V8 that is unlike any other engine that I have driven.
+It’s also lubricated with 10w-60 synthetic oil, which looks like honey and is not cheap – but luckily this engine doesn’t burn oil like the Mazda RX-8.

-The M5 puts the power down without any drama through its 18×9.5″ rear tires and grips the road with smaller 18×8.5″ front wheels.
-This car was wearing Continental DWS Extreme Contact 265/35/18 tires on the rear and 235/35/18’s on the front wheels.
-The engine impressed me and I understand why there is no replacement for displacement these days.
+The engine impressed me and I understand why there is no replacement for displacement.
+Most of today’s engines are smaller displacement and turbocharged to try and mimic characteristics of a V8.
 Once robots take over driving , the M5 will surely not be the reason why humans don’t like driving anymore.

 The e39 M5 Defines Classic Design

 Classic.
 Beautiful.
 Elegant.
 Sophisticated.
 Refined.
-These were a few of the words that came to mind when I saw the e39 M5 for the first time.
-Dare I say it has perfect proportions?
-It will never go out of style and that’s why it will only go up in value.
+These were a few of the words that came to mind when I first saw the E39 M5.
+I think it has perfect proportions that will never go out of style and that’s why it will only go up in value.
 My friend bought his for a good price and he will probably make some money if he ever sells it.
-We had the rare chance to park it next to the e60 M5 and that car already looks dated – no wonder you can pick one up for super cheap.
+We had the rare chance to park it next to the E60 M5, a car already looks dated – no wonder you can pick one up for super cheap (actually it’s due the V10’s maintenance cost).

 Should You Buy an M5?

-If you have the means to do so – Yes.
+If you have the means to do so – yes!
 Prices have been climbing back up for the past couple years and there is no sign of slowing down.
-Neither BMW nor any other manufacturer will never build another car like this.
-Some say the Chevrolet SS is a modern day e39 M5, but that’s alternative facts.
-The M5 is in a class of its own.
+Neither BMW nor any other manufacturer will ever build another car like this.
+Some say the latest 6-speed manual Chevrolet SS is the modern day alternative, but we know the E39 M5 is in a class of its own.